abinnquist/fNIRSpreProcessing/README.md

 			- Single subjects: sub x scan1, ... scanN
 			- Hyperscan: dyad x scan1_sub1, ... scanNsubN

+OPTION 2: Manual inputs (No pop-ups)
+- Open manualPreProc.m from fNIRSPreProcessing/helperScripts folder
+- Change all the inputs that are specific to the data and what type of preprocessing you want to run.
+- Hit Run (big green triangle) on manualPreProc.m script, the script will add the paths for you.

-OPTION 2: as a function
+OPTION 3: As a function (3 pop-ups)
 - In the command window: addpath(genpath('fNIRSpreProcessing'))
-- Run the function preprocessingfNIRS from the command window
-- Takes 5 arguments: preprocessingfNIRS(dataprefix, hyperscan, multiscan, motionCorr, numaux)
+- In the command window run the functionPreProc(dataprefix, hyperscan, multiscan, motionCorr, device, numaux)
+- The function takes 5 arguments and will also have 3 pop-ups: data directory, compile info, and trim info.
-     - Example: preprocessingfNIRS('IPC', 1, 1, 3, 2) <- for a dyadic study, with multiple scans, PCA selected as motion correction, and 2 accelerometers.
+     - Example: preprocessingfNIRS('IPC', 1, 1, 3, 2, 2) <- for a dyadic study, with multiple scans, PCA selected as motion correction, collected with NIRSport2 (or .nirs file), and 2 accelerometers.

-1. Dataprefix string: prefix of every folder name that should be considered a data folder (e.g., MIN for MIN_101, MIN_102, etc.)
+1. Dataprefix: prefix of every folder name that should be considered a data folder.Must be string or character format, even if it's a number ('0' or "0"; 'IPC' or "IPC").
 2. Hyperscan: 1=hyperscanning, 0=single subject
 3. Multiscan: 1=multiple scans per participant, 0=single scan
 4. Preferred Motion correction: 1=baseline volatility, 1=baseline volatility, 2=PCFilter, 3=PCA by channel, 4=CBSI, 5=Wavelet, 6=Short channel regression, 7=none
+5. Device: 1=NIRScout, 2=NIRSport2 or .nirs file, 3=.Snirf file (must have Homer3)
-5. Number of Auxiliary: If you have 2 acceleromters or 1 pulse oximeter
+6. Number of Auxiliary: If you have 2 acceleromters or 1 pulse oximeter

-- No output arguments, but saves a .mat file of z-scored and non z-scored oxy, deoxy, and totaloxy matrices into a new folder called PreProcessedFiles
-(timepoint x channel).
-Also saves variables that would go into the .nirs format like t (time in seconds) and s (triggers).

 # Pre-preprocessing: Data structure, triggers, and more
 There is now a folder to check for the following before you start preprocessing.
 You can run these scripts seperately or use the prePREprocessing.m script to choose which functions you would like to run.